≡ Menu

 7. Systematic Review: Adverse Events of Fecal Microbiota Transplantation.
 PLoS One.
 2016; 11(8): e0161174

 8. ‘Poop’ pills can treat C. difficile, Calgary doctor says.
 But handmade pills containing bacteria from the stools of a healthy people not ready for mass production.
-The Canadian Press Posted: Oct 03, 2013 http://www.cbc.ca/news/canada/calgary/poop-pills-can-treat-c-difficile-calgary-doctor-says-1.1895079
+The Canadian Press Posted: Oct 03, 2013 https://www.cbc.ca/news/canada/calgary/poop-pills-can-treat-c-difficile-calgary-doctor-says-1.1895079

 9. Stool substitute transplant therapy for the eradication of Clostridium difficile infection: ‘RePOOPulating’ the gut.
-Petrof, E., Gloor, G., Vanner, S., Weese, S., Carter, D., et al. Microbiome 2013, 1:3 doi:10.1186/2049-2618-1-3. http://www.microbiomejournal.com/content/1/1/3
+Petrof, E., Gloor, G., Vanner, S., Weese, S., Carter, D., et al. Microbiome 2013, 1:3 doi:10.1186/2049-2618-1-3. https://www.microbiomejournal.com/content/1/1/3

 Photo credit: laboratory ©dmbaker/iStockPhoto.com, Pill: ©Fotolia/HamsterMan, People: ©Yuri Arcurs/Foltolia.com